 Why This Matters

 This is the part of what I get to do that I love most.
-Watching someone build into something slowly, badly at first, one ruined pair of shoes and one terrible 5K at a time — and then watching them stand on the start line of something genuinely brutal and come out the other side better than everybody else who showed up, and better than they were when they showed up themselves.
+Watching someone build into something slowly, badly at first, one ruined pair of shoes and one brutal test at a time — and then watching them stand on the start line of something genuinely brutal and come out the other side better than everybody else who showed up, and better than they were when they showed up themselves.

 That's not talent.
 That's work.
 Devin's the proof of it.